-Asthma is a chronic inflammatory disease of the respiratory system characterized by bronchial hyperresponsiveness, episodic exacerbations (asthma attacks), and reversible airflow obstruction.
+Asthma is a chronic inflammatory disease of the respiratory system characterized by bronchial hyperresponsiveness, episodic acute asthma exacerbations, and reversible airflow obstruction.
 Allergic (extrinsic) asthma usually develops in childhood and is triggered by allergens such as pollen, dust mites, and certain foods.
-Nonallergic (environmental or intrinsic) asthma usually develops in patients over the age of forty and can have various triggers, such as cold air, medication (e.g., aspirin), exercise, and viral infection.
-The cardinal symptoms of asthma are intermittent dyspnea, coughing, and high-pitched expiratory wheezing.
-Symptoms remit in response to antiasthmatic medication or resolve spontaneously upon removal of the trigger.
-Confirmation of the diagnosis involves pulmonary function tests, allergy tests, and chest x-ray.
-First-line treatment consists of inhaled bronchodilators (e.g., short-acting beta-2 agonists) for acute exacerbations and inhaled corticosteroids (e.g., budesonide) for long-term asthma control.
-Patients should be taught the correct usage of inhalers for self-medication and measurement of peak expiratory flow (PEF) to self-monitor disease progression and severity.
-Severe asthma exacerbation can be life-threatening and may require emergency treatment and/or hospitalization.
+Nonallergic (environmental or intrinsic) asthma usually develops in patients over the age of forty and can have various triggers, such as cold air, medications (e.g., aspirin), exercise, and viral infections.
+The cardinal symptoms of asthma are intermittent dyspnea, cough, and high-pitched expiratory wheeze.
+Symptoms remit in response to antiasthmatic medications or resolve spontaneously upon removal of the trigger.
+In a patient with , diagnosis is confirmed by demonstrating reversible bronchial obstruction on pulmonary function tests.
+Additional tests may be required to evaluate for asthma triggers and comorbidities that increase the risk of acute exacerbations.
+Treatment regimens differ based on the severity of asthma but primarily consist of different combinations of beta-2 agonists and inhaled corticosteroids (ICS).
+Systemic corticosteroids are usually reserved for patients with severe persistent asthma.
+To achieve symptomatic control and minimize the risk of exacerbations, comorbidities should be managed and exposure to asthma triggers minimized.
+Follow-ups are essential to monitor the response to therapy and to adjust treatment regimens in a stepwise manner.

 - 5–10% of the US population

 - More common in black than white patients

 - For unknown reasons, the prevalence of asthma has been increasing over the past 20 years.

 - Sex: differs depending on age of onset

 - Age of onset